nikunjk9/nikunjk9/README.md

 ## 👦🏻 About Me:

-  A Computer Science student with a passion for code and a hunger for innovation.
+  <h4><b>A Computer Science student with a passion for code and a hunger for innovation.
 Aspiring programmer on a mission to conquer new tech and programming languages.
-Let's build the future together! 🚀💻
+Let's build the future together! 🚀💻</b></h4>
 </div>

 <br/>

-🔭 I’m currently working on `Full-stack development` projects. <br>👯 I’m looking to collaborate on Open-source projects in `Flutter/Dart`. <br>🌱 I’m currently learning `Advanced IoT integrations`, `big data analytics`, and `cloud-based security` solutions. <br>💬 Ask me about `Flutter` development, `Unity 3D` game mechanics, and `network security` design.<br>⚡ Fun fact: `TYPEWRITER` is the longest word that you can write using the letters only on one row of the keyboard of your computer.
+🔭 I’m currently working on `Full-stack development` projects. <br>👯 I’m looking to collaborate on Open-source projects in `Flutter/Dart`. <br>🌱 I’m currently learning `Advanced IoT integrations`, `big data analytics`, and `cloud-based security` solutions. <br>💬 Ask me about `Flutter` development, `Unity 3D` game mechanics, and `network security` design.<br>⚡ Fun fact: `TYPEWRITER` is the longest word that you can write using the letters only on one row of the keyboard of your computer.]